puzzlelzzup/OSS_TermProject/README.md

 # OSS_TermProject
 **Detect Crosswalk, Object(Human, Car)**
-Find objects in the image(jpg) and mark them as boxes.
+Find objects in the image(jpg) if a human and crosswalk overlap and mark them as box, output stop to the car.
 ## Used (Version, Yolo package, Image size)
 1. python (3.12.0)
 2. opencv (4.8.1.78)